Travis

 After installation, you can upload a certificate at any time via the Admin Dashboard.

-Use a trial license #
+Use a trial license in TCIE 3.x #

 You may use your admin-console to upload your self-signed SSL certificate and/or you may need to disable SSL Verification mechanism.